briancaffey/RedLM/ARTICLE.md

 ## NotebookLM

-I took this article and fed it to NotebookLM to create a short "Deep Dive" podcast episode that describes the project:
+I used this article to create a "Deep Dive" podcast episode for RedLM using Google's NotebookLM.

 ![NotebookLM](/static/redlm/notebooklm.png)